 FREE TO READ | No sustainability without commitment, accountability

-This issue of GREEN takes a look at building sustainable ecosystems in terms of investments, waste management, innovations in packaging, pharmaceuticals and within our oceans
+This issue of GREEN looks at building sustainable ecosystems in terms of investments, waste management, innovations in packaging, pharmaceuticals and within our oceans

 At the Glasgow Climate Change Conference, or COP26, in November 2021, 120 world leaders gathered to revisit the climate pledges they’d made six years earlier under the Paris Agreement.
 While many feel that the conference didn’t go far enough in its ambitions, it served as a cogent reminder that sustainability requires ongoing commitment coupled with accountability.